 11 FORCE MAJEURE

 Freetimers shall have no liability to the Customer under an Agreement if it is prevented from, or delayed in, performing its obligations under the Agreement or from carrying on its business by acts, events, omissions or accidents beyond its reasonable control.

 12 POACHING OF EMPLOYEES

-The Customer shall not, without the prior written consent of Freetimers, at any time from the date of an Agreement to the expiry of twelve months after the completion of the Work or the Termination of any agreement or relationship with Freetimers, solicit or entice away from Freetimers or employ any person who is, or has been, engaged as an employee of Freetimers.
-Any consent given by Freetimers shall be subject to the Customer paying to Freetimers a sum equivalent to 20% of the then current or most recent annual remuneration of the Freetimers’ employee.
+The Customer shall not, without the prior written consent of Freetimers, at any time from the date of an Agreement to the expiry of twenty four months after the completion of the Work or the Termination of any agreement or relationship with Freetimers, solicit or entice away from Freetimers or employ any person who is, or has been, engaged as an employee of Freetimers.
+Any consent given by Freetimers shall be subject to the Customer paying to Freetimers a sum equivalent to 40% of the then current or most recent annual remuneration of the Freetimers’ employee.

 13.1 Hosting Agreements shall commence on the date Freetimers commences hosting the Site (whether it be live on the Internet or not) and shall continue for a minimum period of 12 months provided that the Customer pays the invoices as and when the invoice falls due for payment, otherwise the hosting shall cease immediately and without notice.
 At 12 months and provided the Customer has paid up to date Freetimers shall renew the hosting for a further 12 month period and the Customer shall pay for that next 12 month period unless the Customer in writing notifies Freetimers otherwise prior to the start of the next 12 month period.